-- There are currently 87 spaces for "live aboard" vessels and houseboats at the Southwest Waterfront Gangplank Marina.
+1904.2 There are currently 87 spaces for "live aboard" vessels and houseboats at the Southwest Waterfront Gangplank Marina.
 Once Phase 2 of the Wharf is completed, that number is expected to increase to 94 spaces.
-The Planning Area has more than 220 dwelling units in the "Other" category reported by the US Census, corresponding mainly to houseboats and live-aboards.
+The Planning Area has more than 220 dwelling units in the "Other" category reported by the US Census, corresponding mainly to houseboats and live aboards.
 These represent 2.4 percent of the Area's housing units.
+1904.2

-1904.2 - In 2000 2017 7.5 7.5 percent of the residential units in the Lower Anacostia Waterfront/Near Southwest Planning Area were vacant, which is is the same as the vacancy rate in 2000.
-The percentage of vacant units is comparable slightly lower to the than the city as a whole.
+1904.3 In 2000 2017 7.5 7.5 percent of the residential units in the Lower Anacostia Waterfront/Near Southwest Planning Area were vacant, which is is the same as the vacancy rate in 2000.
+The percentage of vacant units is comparable-slightly lower to the than the city as a whole.
 Approximately 48 percent of the area's residents resided in the same house in 2000 as they did in 1995, which is also comparable to the citywide average.
-Between 2000 and 2017, homeownership rates in the area increased from 28.2 percent to 34.1 percent, while the portion of renter-occupied units decreased. - 1905 Income and Employment - According to the US Census Bureau, 2015 Data, the median household income in 2015 for the Planning Area was \$72,904, a 117 percent increase from \$35,516 in 2000.
+Between 2000 and 2017, homeownership rates in the area increased from 28.2 percent to 34.1 percent, while the portion of renter-occupied units decreased.
+1904.3

+1905 Income and Employment

+1905.1 According to the US Census Bureau, 2015 Data, the median household income in 2015 for the Planning Area was \$72,904, a 117 percent increase from \$35,516 in 2000.
 Data from the Department of Employment Services and the Office of Planning indicates there were approximately 32,500 49,511 jobs in the Lower Anacostia Waterfront Area in 2015.
-This represents four 6.2 percent of the city's District's job base.
+This represents four 6.2 percent of the eity's District's job base.
 According to the 2000 Census, about 40 percent of the jobs in the Planning Area were filled by Maryland residents and about 38 percent were filled by Virginia residents.
 Only about 22 percent were filled by District residents.
 Job growth is expected to increase significantly to 65,698 jobs in 2025, 79,397 jobs in 2035 and 92,314 jobs in 2045.
+1905.1 Commented: The dramatic reduction from 220 to potentially 94 mostly live-aboards is another indication of the diminishing housing and income diversity in the area.

+Commented: Here or in 1905.2: Since the City and the community are concerned that District residents benefit from redevelopment, it would be useful to include updated data on the number of local jobs held by DC residents, as well as the number of jobs being created by redevelopment and held by DC residents and the numbers in the projections that might be held by DC residents vs. commuters.

-1905.1 - Most employed residents in the Anacostia Waterfront commute to jobs elsewhere in the city and region, with about 40 percent commuting to Central Washington, 26 percent commuting elsewhere in the District of Columbia, 27 percent commuting to Maryland and Virginia, and only seven percent working within the Anacostia Waterfront Planning Area.
+Most employed residents in the Anacostia Waterfront commute to jobs elsewhere in the city and region, with about 40 percent commuting to Central Washington, 26 percent commuting elsewhere in the District of Columbia, 27 percent commuting to Maryland and Virginia, and only seven percent working within the Anacostia Waterfront Planning Area.
 As of the 2000 Census, median household income in the Planning Area was \$33,516, compared to a citywide median of \$45,927.
 Approximately 27 percent of the residents lived below the federal poverty line, compared to a citywide average of 20 percent.
+1905.2

-1905.2 - 1906 Projections See Previous Demographic Sections for Projections.
+1906 Projections See Previous Demographic Sections for Projections.